Azure/azure-docs-sdk-dotnet/api/overview/azure/virtualmachines.md

 Create, configure, and scale out Windows and Linux virtual machines in Azure from your code with the management API.

-Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Compute.Fluent) directly from the Visual Studio [Package Manager console][PackageManager] or with the [.NET Core CLI][DotNetCLI].
+Install the [NuGet package](https://www.nuget.org/packages/Microsoft.Azure.Management.Compute.Fluent) directly from the Visual Studio [Package Manager Console][PackageManager] or with the [.NET CLI][DotNetCLI].

 > [!NOTE]
-> Microsoft is deprecating the Azure SDK which do not conform to our current [Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), you may notice we have new SDK sample and old SDK sample in this page, we strongly recommend that you start with the new SDK to remain supported and take advantage of the new capabilities and critical security updates.
+> Microsoft is deprecating the Azure SDK client libraries which don't adhere to the [latest Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html).
+You'll notice the new and old library code samples on this page.
+We strongly recommend you start with the new library to remain supported and to take advantage of the new capabilities and critical security updates.

-#### Visual Studio Package Manager
+#### Visual Studio Package Manager Console

 # [New SDK](#tab/newsdkpsinstall)